Faculty Libray Resources Guide

-The Faculty Research Guide has been designed just for you by TCC faculty librarians to provide a convenient portal to the rich array of services and resources the library offers to you and your students.
+The Faculty Library Resources Guide has been designed just for you by TCC faculty librarians to provide a convenient portal to the rich array of services and resources the library offers to you and your students.

 TCC Faculty Librarians are available to work with your classes to teach information literacy concepts and research skills.